annwyl21/heatmap_weather/README.md

 Challenges not overcome:
 - In order to use the data I had to manually remove all the data from 2021, stopping the data at December 2020 instead, as this created a column problem.
+- Still working on air frost and total sunshine hours in the final example